-- 1. These notes aim to assist firms in completing and submitting the Retail Mediation Activities Return ('RMAR'). - 2.
+- 1. These notes aim to assist firms in completing and submitting the relevant sections of the Retail Mediation Activities Return ('RMAR'). - 2.
 The purpose of the RMAR is to provide a framework for the collection of information required by the FSA as a basis for its supervision activities.
-It also has the purpose set out in paragraph 16.7.3G of the Supervision Manual, i.e. to help the FSA to monitor firms' capital adequacy and financial soundness.
+It also has the purpose set out in paragraph 16.12.2G of the Supervision Manual, i.e. to help the FSA to monitor firms 'capital adequacy and financial soundness.